PhyberApex/typescript-lightning-talks/02-the-never-type/src/slides.md

 <!--
 Now, let's explore one of the most powerful uses of 'never': exhaustive checks.

-[click] Here's an example using shapes.
+Here's an example using shapes.
 We have a union type `Shape` and a function to calculate its area.

-[click] Let's break down why this is so powerful:
+Let's break down why this is so powerful:

 [click] By using 'never' in our `assertNever` function, we ensure that all possible shapes are handled in our switch statement.
 [click] If we ever add a new shape to our union type and forget to handle it in the `area` function, TypeScript will give us a compiler error.